DKingAlpha/ControllerGamer/README.md

 * Control your game from an Android/iOS App.
 * Program a game on MIDI device itself, with patience.
 * Make your Launchpad a Windows App Launcher. ( note => WinKey+R, sleep(1) ,apppath)
 * Macro.
-(Dont do it in online games, I really mean it.)
+(Dont do it in online games, I mean, really, dont.)

 ## Supported Interfaces.
 * HID(Joysticks/Keyboard/Mouse/MIDI) => Keyboard/Mouse/MIDI
+* Screen color to MIDIOUT.
+* Auxiliary Launchpad Helper class.
 * Port Listner which handles external instructions.

-## Working progress
-Keyboard/Mouse/MIDI/Joystick => Keyboard/Mouse/MIDI has been supported.

-Other features are to be implemented in the future:
+Steam Workshop are to be implemented in the future:
-* Screen utils(stream?, color?, areacolor?)
-* Steam Workshop

 ## Credits